Olympics put China's press intimidation on full display

 - A report from the Wall Street Journal Monday suggested the skier has not been heard from in recent days, after successfully avoiding post-event press interviews.

 The big picture: Chinese officials have long used press manipulation and censorship as a way of consolidating control.
-Even before this year's Olympics, concerns about the way China treats free speech in the sports world had surfaced.
+Even before this year's Olympics, concerns about the way the Chinese government treats free speech in the sports world had surfaced.

 - On Sunday, Chinese tennis star Peng Shuai made her first media appearance in a controlled interview arranged by the Chinese Olympic Committee with French sports outlet L'Equipe.